 How we get to and from our Johns Hopkins campuses may have big impacts on our local air shed, traffic congestion, and pocketbooks.
 Driving is convenient, but there are alternatives that might be equally as convenient and will reduce environmental impact.
+Johns Hopkins offers many resources for its affiliates to make greener choices in how they get to and from work and school, navigate our campuses, and experience the greater Baltimore community.
+Through the efforts of the Green Fleet Working Group, operating out of the Sustainability Leadership Council (SLC), we are actively assessing electrification and alternative fuel options for the university fleet, while examining programs to reduce purchase and use of single-occupancy vehicles.

 The East Baltimore campus has a metro station stop conveniently located in the lower level of the Johns Hopkins Hospital which is widely used by the JHU community thanks to a pre-tax JHU Commuting-to-Work deduction program, for mass transit passes.